abinit/abinit/doc/tutorial/eph4mob.md

 * [[optdriver]] 7 is required to activate the EPH driver

-* [[eph_task]] -4 tells ABINIT that we only need the imaginary part of the e-ph self-energy, which directly gives the electron lifetimes.
+* [[eph_task]] -4 tells ABINIT that we only need the imaginary part of the e-ph self-energy at the KS energy, which directly gives the electron lifetimes.

 * The homogeneous mesh corresponding to the WFK file is specified by [[ngkpt]] 24 24 24.
   The code will stop with an error if [[ngkpt]] is not the same as the one corresponding to the dense WFK file.

-* [[occopt]] 3 is required to correctly compute the location of the Fermi level, using the Fermi-Dirac occupation function.
+* [[occopt]] 3 is required to correctly compute the location of the Fermi level using the Fermi-Dirac occupation function as we are dealing with the physical temperature and not a Fictitious broadening for integration purposes.

 * [[ddb_ngqpt]] defined the initial grid used for the DFPT computation (4×4×4 in this example)